ernieIzde8ski/anki-deck-gen/CONTRIBUTING.md

 submit, file an issue instead and I will generate the audio for you.

-Audio is generated at <https://hearling.com/clips>, with Language set to French, Dialect set to French (Canada), and Voice set to B Standard Male.
-Uncertain if this is the most Quebecois-sounding option, might have to ask the French speakers I know.
+Audio is generated at <https://hearling.com/clips>, with Language set to French, Dialect set to French (Canada), and Voice set to a Wavenet-quality option.
+Alternate between the different voice options per each paragraph.
+As a soft requirement, match up gender of the canonical speaker with gender of the TTS speaker.

+Older entries were all generated using B Standard Male, a non-Wavenet entry.
+As a known issue, I do not believe any of the options sound very Québécois.
+I do not believe that there are good Québécois TTS models out there, but I'd be happy to be proven wrong.